Skip to main content

 2. a British Columbia lawyer (see note below) in accordance with Part 5 of the Land Title Act; or

-3. any other person who may act as an officer under the Evidence Act in accordance with Part 5 of the Land Title Act, along with a second witness whose signature must be proven by affidavit of witness covering the matters noted in s.
-16(6) of the Power of Attorney Act unless that second witness is also an officer; or
+3. any other person who may act as an officer under the Evidence Act in accordance with Part 5 of the Land Title Act, along with a second witness; or

-Note that s.
-16(4) of the Power of Attorney Act does not specify a British Columbia lawyer.
+Note to Item 2: Section 16(4) of the Power of Attorney Act does not specify a British Columbia lawyer.
 However, s.
 29 of the Interpretation Act defines a lawyer as:

 • “lawyer” means a practising lawyer as defined in section 1(1) of the Legal Profession Act;